Jdreioe/AAC_Plus/README.md

-WIP ASK Program
+# WIP ASK Program

 ## Abstract

-For the sign language conversion method, the methods used is from [!Sign Language to Text Conversion][https://github.com/RohithAnnapureddy26/Sign-Language-To-Text-Conversion]
+For the sign language conversion method, the methods used is from [Sign Language to Text Conversion](https://github.com/RohithAnnapureddy26/Sign-Language-To-Text-Conversion)

 # License